IEEEmadC/Safety/README.md

 # How to activate Safety

 Easiness is the best way to manage an emergency.
 You can activate Safety either by tapping the appropriate button in the home screen or by voice commands.
 Voice commands lets you activate Safety more easily even if your phone is in your pocket, bag, purse or away from you.
 If you are facing a crime, just speak out 'Crime Crime'.
 Safety is activated.
 Voice commands are mostly useful when you are unable to take your phone.
+Safety also have stylish app widgets to ease activation.
 You can cancel the activation using Deactivation Pin.
 You can adjust the voice sensitivity according to your voice.

 # Track Location